 The views expressed in STRADE Policy Briefs are those of the respective author(s) and do not necessarily reflect the views of all the STRADE Consortium members.
 The European Union is not responsible for any use made of the information in this publication.

-Draft concept for a data and knowledge information system on mineral mining and trade and related environmental and socio-economic issues:
+Concept for a data and knowledge information system on mineral mining and trade and related environmental and socio-economic issues 1.0:

-Part I Draft concept of raw material profiles
+Part I Concept of raw material profiles

-(September 2017)
+(January 2018)

 Part I